Impossible-Robotics/impossible-robotics.github.io/_posts/2021-08-14-back-in-action.md

 ---
-title: 'Week 1 robot progress'
+title: 'Back In Action'
 author: 'Pieter Venderbos'
 summary: >- # This is used in the description of google searches.
 Use as many keywords as possible.
   We are back in business!
 thumbnail: '/res/posts/2021-08-14-back-in-action/meeting.jpeg'
 ---